-Here’s the flyguy version of everything you need to know about fly fishing the micro leech in the productive trout lakes of beautiful British Columbia! ……. (and we’re sure it works well beyond as well )
+So here’s the flyguys version of everything you need to know about fly fishing the micro leech in the productive trout lakes of beautiful British Columbia!

 When we first heard about fishing micro leeches under indicators the concept seemed almost foolish to us.
 “It doesn’t make any sense” we thought, leeches don’t hang motionless, they are made to be stripped trough the water to imitate how leeches move – right?
 So we hit the computer in search of answers and discovered an article on the subject written by a fellow named Doyle Goolsby.
 The article immediately caught our interest as the story took place at Quesnel BC’s Dragon Lake, a lake close to home and close to our hearts.
 The theory presented in the article was that, “as long as the chironomid emergence is in full force, continue to use a chironomid pattern.
 However, when the emergence slows down, the trout start looking for dessert.
 Their dessert is the micro leech.”
 We remember thinking that if this technique worked at Dragon then it was surely a technique worth knowing!

-Recommended colors are red, black, black/red and burgundy.
+Recommended colors are red, black, black/red, burgundy (wine) and brown.
 We have also had success with micros in olive green.

-We have used the long line micro leech technique now in many different waters throughout the BC interior – it is our go to fly and technique when nothing else seems to be happening on the water and it usually delivers.
+We have used the long line micro leech technique now in many different waters throughout the BC interior and it has become our go to fly and technique when nothing else seems to be happening on the water … and it usually delivers!
 Suffice to say we never go anywhere without a good selection of micro leeches in our fly boxes!